MilanKacar/milankacar.github.io/_posts/2024-9-27-zdatalemur_part1.md

 categories: [Data Science]
 ---

-Data Science interviews often test your SQL skills, and being prepared can make all the difference.
-In this post, we’ll break down three SQL interview questions from Twitter, LinkedIn, and Facebook!
-Let’s dive into the problems and their solutions. 🚀
+Mastering SQL is a crucial skill for data science interviews.
+Today, we’re diving into three SQL challenges from **DataLemur**.
+These problems not only help you sharpen your SQL skills but also give you practical insights into real-world data science scenarios.
+Let’s explore the solutions! 🚀

 ---

 ### 1. Histogram of Tweets [Twitter SQL Interview Question] 🐦

 **Description**
-For this question, you need to calculate a histogram of tweets posted per user in 2022.
-This means you’ll group users by the number of tweets they posted and return the count of users in each group.
+In this challenge, we need to create a histogram that shows how many tweets users posted in 2022.
+The goal is to group users based on their tweet count and return the number of users in each group.

 **Schema**:
 - **tweets** table: